Berkeley-MDes/tdf-fa23-marissadevelops/weekly-reports/weekly-report-1.md

      - SEGMENT HEIGHT: 0.5" ➡️ Make segments 0.25"
 5. I also removed the overhang of the phone holder in the Illustrator file so I could hold my phone vertically!😄

+### Prototype 2️⃣
 Here are my adjustments to the Illustrator file:

 <img height="573" alt="Phone Stand components" src="https://github.com/Berkeley-MDes/tdf-fa23-marissadevelops/assets/143042473/b9b775d1-695d-4cb5-86a8-8702ae5767c3">

 >[!NOTE]
-> Deeply hoping I corrected the measurements right the first time for my next laser cut session!!!
+> Hoping I corrected the measurements right the first time for my next laser cut session!!!
+I had to use the advanced measure tool in Adobe Illustrator to make sure I was altering the design correctly.

 Some issues/improvements with the second print: